-The Hyundai ix35 SUV is Hyundai's answer to cars such as the Ford Kuga, Nissan Qashqai, and the Skoda Yeti.
-Arguably, its biggest rival comes in the form of the Kia Sportage.
-That car shares many of the Hyundai's parts but gets chunkier looks and has a seven-year/100,000 mile warranty that betters the ix35's five-year/100,000 mile cover.
+The Hyundai ix35 SUV is the Korean brand's answer to cars such as the Nissan Qashqai, Skoda Yeti and Ford Kuga.
+Arguably, its biggest rival is the Kia Sportage.
+That car shares many of the Hyundai's parts but gets chunkier looks and has a seven-year/100,000-mile warranty instead of the Hyundai's five-year/unlimited-mileage guarantee.

-The Hyundai's engine range is showing its age and can’t compete with the economy of the latest models such as the brand-new Nissan Qashqai.
-That's not to say the Hyundai is hugely expensive to run, particularly if you opt for the 1.7-litre or 2.0-litre diesels.
-The latter comes with grippy four-wheel-drive as standard, while a 1.6-litre engine is the only petrol option and is relatively thirsty.
+Despite a 2014 facelift, the Hyundai's engine range is showing its age and can’t compete with the fuel economy of the latest models, such as the new Nissan Qashqai.
+That's not to say the Hyundai is hugely expensive to run, particularly if you choose the 1.7-litre or 2.0-litre diesels.
+The latter comes with four-wheel drive as standard, while a 1.6-litre engine is the only petrol option and is relatively thirsty in comparison.

 A six-speed manual gearbox is standard right across the range, with buyers preferring an automatic gearbox limited to the 2.0-litre diesel, four-wheel-drive model only.
 Although it's a little noisy, the 1.7-litre diesel offers a good mix of performance and fuel economy.